randomInteger/golang_concurrency_experiment/README.md

 # golang_concurrency_experiment
-A very quick example of how to launch multiple independent goroutines and wait for them to finish
+A very quick experiment in how to launch multiple independent goroutines and wait for them to finish

 goroutine:  a lightweight thread managed by the Go runtime.